 Venice Japanese Community Center (VJCC) was founded almost 100 years ago and continues its mission to preserve, share, and promote Japanese American and Japanese culture.
 The center provides many activities for multiple generations and has a large population of older adult members.

-- Support from Keiro will fund the Digital Histories program that has transitioned to a virtual format in response to the pandemic.
+- Funding from Keiro will support VC’s Digital Histories Filmmaking program that has transitioned to a virtual format in response to the pandemic.
 This program provides opportunities for older adult participants to share their stories with the community and future generations.

 West Los Angeles Buddhist Temple (WLABT) is a community of people joined together to revere the teaching of Shinran Shonin.
 Members seek to share wisdom and compassion to work towards the realization of a society in which everyone is able to live a life of spiritual fulfilment.

 Zenshuji Soto Mission has served the Japanese American and Japanese community through spiritual support and regular programs since 1922.
-Zenshuji continues to develop new activities to best serve its aging congregation.
+Zenshuji Soto Mission continues to develop new activities to best serve its aging congregation.